 The simulation parameters for the SwarmNet and ns-2 environments have some relational differences which have a direct effect on simulation results.
-SwarmNet is a packet-level simulator, focused just only on routing, has higher
+SwarmNet is a packet-level simulator, focused just only on routing, has higher level of

-Figure 6: NAM screenshot of the simple network consisting of router nodes and duplex links
+Fig. 6.
+NAM screenshot of the simple network consisting of router nodes and duplex links.